Louisiana Foreign LLC Registration & Certificate of Authority Guide

 7. Certificate of Good Standing issued by the formation jurisdiction

-Louisiana foreign LLC registration authorizes an existing LLC to conduct business within Louisiana while remaining governed by the laws of its original formation jurisdiction.
+Louisiana Foreign LLC registration authorizes an existing LLC to conduct business within Louisiana while remaining governed by the laws of its original formation jurisdiction.

-4. Louisiana foreign LLC name rules
+4. Louisiana Foreign LLC name rules

-Louisiana does not require name reservation before submitting a foreign LLC application.
+Louisiana does not require name reservation before submitting a Foreign LLC application.
 However, the LLC name must comply with Louisiana naming requirements and be distinguishable from other entities registered with the Louisiana Secretary of State.

 1. Must include LLC, L.L.C., or "Limited Liability Company"